Vyral/base-template/_posts/2018-09-18-an-overview-of-the-2-kinds-of-real-estate-investing.md

 {% include youtube.html %}

-<center><em>There are two kinds of real estate investing, each of which has its own merits.
-Today I&rsquo;ll give you the basics of each so that you can better understand how to become an investor yourself.</em></center>
+<center><em>There are two kinds of real estate investing, each of which has its own merits.<br />Today I&rsquo;ll give you the basics of each so that you can better understand how to become an investor yourself.</em></center>

 &nbsp;